qinfendeheichi/stock-assistant-with-telegram/README.md

 # stock-assistant-with-telegram
 retrieve designated advanced info of securities in China

+you can watch a demo video named demo.mp4

-It is basic version of stock assistant that can help you retrieve info of stocks in China.
+It is a basic version of stock assistant that can help you retrieve info of stocks in China.

 You can get your info, including: